Matthew F. Hudson, Ph.D., M.P.H.

 Cancer Care Delivery Research Director

 Dr. Hudson’s academic and practice background prepares him to investigate relationships between social-psychological factors, prevention, and wellness behavior.
 His education also positioned him to apply these principles to Population Health Management strategies.
-Dr. Hudson earned a B.A. in Psychology from the University of San Francisco, a Master of Public Health (Behavioral Science Emphasis) from the University of California, at Berkeley, and a Ph.D. in Evaluative Clinical Sciences from Dartmouth College.
-Prior service as a CDC grant application reviewer informs insights about challenges underrepresented/priority populations may experience in traditional care settings.
-Consistent with this interest, Dr. Hudson collaborated with CUSHR faculty (Drs.
-R. Mayo, V. Parker, & W. Sherrill) on a publication examining provider perceptions of interpretation services and factors related to ad hoc interpreters (Mayo, et al., 2016).
+Dr. Hudson earned a bachelor’s in Psychology from the University of San Francisco, a master’s degree in Public Health with an emphasis on Behavioral Science, from the University of California at Berkeley, and a Ph.D. in Evaluative Clinical Sciences from Dartmouth College.
+Prior service as a CDC grant application reviewer informs his insights about challenges underrepresented/priority populations may experience in traditional care settings.
+Consistent with this interest, Dr. Hudson collaborated with CUSHR faculty scholars Drs.
+Rachel Mayo, Veronica Parker, and Windsor Sherrill on a publication examining provider perceptions of interpretation services and factors related to ad hoc interpreters (Mayo, et al., 2016).
 Dr. Hudson is co-investigator and Cancer Care Delivery Research Director of the NIH award, National Community Oncology Research Program (NCORP) community sites (UM1).
 Thus, he studies how social factors, financing systems, organizational structure, provider and individual behavior impact cancer care quality, cost, and access.
 He is also a member of the National Cancer Institute’s Cancer Care Delivery Research (CCDR) Coordinating Committee.
 This committee promotes and coordinates scientific collaboration, standardizes essential CCDR strategies, and develops operational procedures to support collaborations.
 Similarly, Dr. Hudson’s scholarship informs transdisciplinary care teams on health service research strategies informing clinical practice and population health.
 His scholarship also explores strategies for enhancing patient engagement.
 Therefore, his work applies lessons learned from disease-specific care challenge (e.g., cancer care), to global care and research improvement strategies.

 For more information, see his Curriculum Vitae.

 Dr. Hudson’s work also transforms health care by ensuring outcome evaluations are informed by patients’ values and preferences.
 Apart from his own research, Dr. Hudson collaborates with CUSHR faculty Drs.
-Fredendall and Sherrill to facilitate inter-institutional collaborations between Clemson University, Greenville Health System (GHS), and GHS’ other academic partners.
+Fredendall and Sherrill to facilitate inter-institutional collaborations between Clemson University, Prisma Health–Upstate, and Prisma Health–Upstate’s other academic partners.
 Dr. Hudson’s efforts include co-developing the clinical research infrastructure essential to research execution, and intermural education on research design in clinical settings.

 Hudson, M.F., 2016 “The Importance of Community and Vitality Promotion to Population Health (Commentary),” Association of American Medical Colleges Research on Care Community Newsletter